 Media Arts Administration encompasses a diverse range of positions in agencies, film distribution companies, commercial radio and television stations, corporations and not-for-profit organizations.
 It requires individuals who communicate well in speaking and writing, know the latest technology, and understand how to effectively use information in today’s rapidly changing media environment.

-CUC offers two degree tracks: a bachelor of arts in media arts administration and a bachelor of science in business administration with emphasis on media arts.
+Concordia University Chicago offers two degree tracks: a bachelor of arts in media arts administration and a bachelor of science in business administration with emphasis on media arts.

 - The bachelor of arts degree in media arts administration is for the artist interested in merging a broad liberal arts core with practical business knowledge.